Your prepper pantry? Filled to the brim.

 If there’s one secret we’d like to share, though, it’s that less is more.

-Remember, the point of a GHB is to help you go back home as fast as possible.
-You don't want it to weigh you down.
+Remember, the point of a get home bag is to help you go back home as fast as possible.
+You don’t want it to weigh you down.
 Pack only what you consider absolutely essential.
-While you're at it, brush up on your survival skills.
+While you’re at it, brush up on your survival skills.
 The more you know, the less you need.

-Is there something we forgot to add?
+Is there anything else you want to know about a get home bag?
 Let us know in the comments!